Minimize Your Risk of Stroke or Heart Attack with Diet and Exercise

 Why It Matters:

-• Saturated and trans fats can raise LDL (bad) cholesterol levels, which contributes to artery-clogging plaque and increases the risk of heart disease.
+• Saturated and trans fats can raise LDL (bad) cholesterol levels, contributing to artery-clogging plaque and increasing the risk of heart disease.

 4. Reduce Sodium Intake